 - Medium: 140°F

-You can also press on the meat with your finger—rare feels soft like the flesh at the base of your thumb, while medium feels firmer with a little give.
-It’s not exact, but helpful if you don’t have a thermometer.
+You can also press the steak with your finger.
+Rare feels soft, like the flesh at the base of your thumb.
+Medium feels firmer with a little give.
+It's not exact, but it helps if you don't have a thermometer.irmer with a little give.
+It's not exact, but helpful if you don't have a thermometer.

 Storage and Reheating

-To reheat, warm the meat in a preheated oven at 250°F for 15 minutes.
-You can also warm it in a hot skillet for 1-2 minutes on each side.
+To reheat, warm the steak in a 250°F oven until heated through, about 15 minutes.
+You can also reheat it in a skillet over low heat for 1 to 2 minutes per side.

 Cast Iron Porterhouse Steak